MAYHEM-Lab/UCSBFaaS-Wrappers/tools/timings/README.md

 #process the entries since the last call to cleanup
 python ddb_parser.py spotFn.stream.base
+#see spotgraph.pdf for graph and stdout for total order

 #run this instead to process the entire file
 	python ddb_parser.py spotFn.stream.base --process_entire_file